Twin Cities, Gemini

 “I’m not….”
 She released his arm.
 “I promise… I’m not.”

-The peacekeeper stared at her for a long stretch of time before nodding and releasing Kleine from his hold.
+The peacekeeper continued to stare at her before nodding and releasing Kleine from his hold.
 He flipped his Ophiuchian badge at them again.

 “Please do not speak of what occurred.”
 A pause.
 “Return home safely.”